hallm74/all-things-sabine/src/content/blog/2016-02-10-natchitoches-promotional-brochure-from-the-1950s-or-60s.md

 description: "Natchitoches promotional brochure from the 1950s or 60s"
 ---

 From 1950s or maybe 60s (I am unsure of the date it was published), promotional folding brochure for Natchitoches, Louisiana.
-Click to enlarge the images.

 ![Natchitoches Promotional Brochure from the 1950s or 1960s](@assets/images/Good015-1200x2692.jpg) Water skiing on Cane River
 ![Natchitoches Promotional Brochure from the 1950s or 1960s](@assets/images/Good001-1200x2816.jpg) Sports